excalith/excalith-start-page/README.md

 ## Features

-You can;

-- Click on the links directly to launch link (duh)
-- Filter each entry by typing their names.
-Enter key launches all filtered links.
-For instance, `git` keyword will highlight both `github` and `gitlab`.
-Enter key will launch both links
+- Filter links by typing in prompt. `Enter` key will launch all filtered links
-- Search with default search engine if no filter applied
+- Unfiltered text in prompt will use default search engine to search on `Enter` key
-- Launch an url directly from prompt by submitting an url like `github.com`
+- Execute links directly from prompt (ie. `github.com`)
-- Add your custom commands for quick-seraching.
-For instance, `s: some weird topic to search for` launches StackOverflow search with your query
+- Search from various engines with custom commands (ie. `s: some weird bug` will search StackOverflow)
-- Add your own categories, assign colors and add links easily
-- Fully customize the prompt line
+- `CTRL + C` will clear prompt
-- Add glow around the window with your choice of colors
-- All public configurations are located in within [Start Page Config](src/startpage.config.js) file
-- Use this on mobile devices as well

-## How To Use
+## Customization

 You can fork this repository and configure everything you want as you wish.
 Please refer to [wiki](https://github.com/excalith/excalith-start-page/wiki) page for more information.